CodingMoore/snakes_on_planes_redux/README.md

 # **snakes_on_planes_redux**
-Project Initiated: 2021-02-12<br>
+Project Initiated: 2021-02-19<br>
-Updated: 2021-02-16
+Updated: 2021-02-20

 ## **Project Description**
 This project will use allow the user to "buy" snakes for their planes.
 New Snakes can be added, edited, deleted, and restocked.
+This is an updated version of snakes_on_planes that incorporates Redux.

 Coding Prompt:

-This will be a two-week project.
-Spend today building a tap room in React where a bar or kombucha store can track their kegs.
-This could also be a soda fountain __or another kind of tracker__ - as long as you're able to track the remaining amount and meet the objectives, __you can be creative with this prompt.__

-Before getting started, plan out your application and draw a component tree or component diagram that shows the structure of your components.
-This is a requirement for the project and should be included in your README.
-You may draw the structure on a piece of paper and take a picture of it or use an application like https://www.draw.io/.

-Here are some user stories to get you started.
-The application should have the following functionality:

-* As a user, I want to see a list/menu of all available kegs.
-For each keg, I want to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).
-* As a user, I want to submit a form to add a new keg to a list.
-* As a user, I want to be able to click on a keg to see its detail page.
-* As a user, I want to see how many pints are left in a keg.
-Hint: A full keg has roughly 124 pints.
-* As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
-This should decrease the number of pints left by 1.
-Pints should not be able to go below 0.
+This is the second part of a two-section project.
+At the end of the last section's independent project, you built a tap room using local and shared state in React.
+For this independent project, you will update your application to incorporate Redux.
+The first part of the project and its prompt can be found [here](https://github.com/RMGit-it/snakes_on_planes).

+Before getting started, clone or fork the repo of the project you completed at the end of the last section.

+Here are the requirements for the refactor:

+* Shared state in your application should be handled by Redux.
+* All reducers should be tested thoroughly, and all tests must be passing.
+* Action creators and constants should be used.

 ## **Required for Use**
 * A browser that can run HTML5 is required.